locustbaby/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/custom-auth-dot-net.md

   - "/plugins/rich-plugins/grpc/custom-auth-dot-net"
 ---

 This tutorial will guide you through the creation of a custom authentication plugin for Tyk with a gRPC based plugin with .NET and C#.
 For additional information check the official gRPC [documentation](https://grpc.io/docs/guides/index.html).

+The sample code that we’ll use implements a very simple authentication layer using .NET and the proper gRPC bindings generated from our Protocol Buffers definition files.

+{{< img src="/img/diagrams/diagram_docs_gRPC-plugins_why-use-it-for-plugins@2x.png" alt="Using gRPC for plugins" >}}

 ## Requirements